ipdb/ipdb-tx-spec/docs/transactions/source/implementation-deviations.rst

 ==================================

-Some implementations of IPDB-compliant servers or drivers deviate from the IPDB Protocol.
+Some implementations of IPDB-compliant servers or drivers deviate from the IPDB Transaction Spec.
 This page summarizes those deviations.